Skip to Main Content

 How much life insurance do I need?

 The appropriate level of life insurance is different for everyone.
 Insurance experts recommend enough coverage to pay off any outstanding obligations the loss of your income might leave behind.
 Typical debts include mortgages, car loans, credit card debt, student loans, medical bills and funeral expenses.
-If you have a family with young children, consider future financial needs you may want to plan for.
+If you have young children or care for others who are financially dependent on you, consider future financial needs you may want to plan for.

 For policyholders unable to afford typical life insurance, burial insurance may be a more cost-effective option.
 This type of policy would provide coverage for final expenses related to your funeral, such as cremation costs, a burial plot, flowers, etc. Coverage is usually available between $5,000 and $25,000 with a lower premium and fewer underwriting restrictions than standard life insurance.

 Bankrate’s take: Finding life insurance can be challenging if you have declining health or pre-existing conditions, but options are still available.
+It’s beneficial to comparison shop.
 Many employers offer group insurance to employees, which typically does not require a medical exam or individual underwriting.
 If this is not an option, guaranteed life insurance plans are another avenue worth exploring.
 While they can be costly, your medical status is not a qualifier for coverage.

 Types of life insurance policies

-There are many types of life insurance policies, but they all fall under two categories: term life insurance, which is only in force for a set time, and permanent life insurance, which is in effect as long as premiums are paid in most circumstances.
+There are many types of life insurance policies, but they all fall under two categories: term life insurance, which is only in force for a set time, and permanent life insurance, which is designed to be in effect for your entire life.
 Permanent life insurance comes with a cash value component.
 Depending on your individual needs and preferences, having one or both of these types of policies could be an integral part of your financial plan.

 Term life insurance

 With a term life insurance policy, you and the life insurance company enter into a contract for a specified death benefit amount for a set number of years.
-Unlike permanent life insurance, a term life insurance doesn’t have the savings-life component or investment potential, and because it’s only active for a set number of years, it’s possible to outlive your policy and receive no benefits.
+Unlike permanent life insurance, term life insurance doesn’t have a cash value component, and because it’s only active for a set number of years, it’s possible to outlive your policy and receive no benefits.
 However, you may be able to convert it into a permanent life policy at the end of your term.

 Permanent life insurance

-In contrast to term coverage, permanent life insurance stays in place for your entire life, as long as you pay the premiums.
+In contrast to term coverage, permanent life insurance stays in place for your entire life (although, technically, a maximum coverage age of 90 to 121 does exist, depending on the company) as long as you pay the premiums.
 There are many types of permanent coverage, but the two main forms are whole and universal.

 Whole life insurance